mhorlbeck/ScreenProcessing/README.md

 This step turns the raw sgRNA counts into quantitative phenotypes for each sgRNA and gene in the experiment.
 Much of the analysis pipeline is drawn directly from the framework of Bassik and Kampmann et al Cell 2014 and Kampmann, Bassik, and Weissman PNAS 2014.

 To tell the script which sequencing files to use, you first need to fill out an experiment_config_file.
 A blank version is included with the scripts, along with a filled out example for the cholera toxin screens.
-Once this is filled out, run the script using an interactive python interpreter (a command line function is in progress).
-I strongly recommend the iPython Notebook (aka jupyter), which I also used to write this demo.
+Once this is filled out, run the script on the command line.
+The command line function is:

-    %run ScreenProcessing/process_experiments.py #load the script into the interpreter
-    #run the command to process experiments, giving the path the the config file you wrote and the directory where the reference tables are kept
-    processExperimentsFromConfig('ScreenProcessing/experiment_config_file_DEMO.txt','ScreenProcessing/library_tables/')
+    python ScreenProcessing/process_experiments.py ScreenProcessing/experiment_config_file_DEMO.txt ScreenProcessing/library_tables/

     Accessing library information
     Loading counts data